Geena Gall: Professional

-Gall broke her personal record in the 800m at the 2012 Prefontaine Classic, finishing behind Alysia Montaño with a run of 1:59.28 minutes and then broke it again at the USA Track and Field Olympic Trials, finishing second to Alysia Montaño once again, in a time of 1:59.24 minutes, having made a late charge on the home stretch.
+Gall broke her personal record in the 800m at the 2012 Prefontaine Classic, finishing behind Alysia Montaño in a time of 1:59.28 and then broke it again at the USA Track and Field Olympic Trials, finishing second to Alysia Montaño once again, in a time of 1:59.24, having made a late charge on the home stretch.
 She represented Team USA in the 800-meter event alongside Alysia Montano (1:59.08) and Alice Schmidt (1:59.46).
 At the Olympics she reached the semi-finals, finishing in 3rd place in her semifinal.

 2013 Des Moines USATF ChampionshipGall finished 8th at USA Outdoors in 2:04.07 in 95 degree temperature.
 Gall showed glimpse of top form at Occidental College in May running 2:01.11.
 Gall is now being coached by Mike McGuire (University of Michigan).

 2015 Boston USATF ChampionshipGeena finished 8th in 1000 meters.

 Competition record

 Gall served as a volunteer coach since 2016 at UCLA Bruins.